Updated: Sep 1

 The Ring Road remains open all year long, even in the height of winter.
 However, if Iceland experiences some snowstorms or just heavy snow, some parts can get closed, and you will need to wait for the road administration to make it accessible.
-Always check the safety alerts before heading the road to avoid any surprises.
+Always check the safety alerts before heading on the road to avoid any surprises.

 What to wear in Iceland in April

 For those wondering what to wear in Iceland in April, we prepared a list of all the necessary clothes below.
 This way, you can even use it as a checklist to make sure you packed the right things for your trip to Iceland.

 As the weather is very unpredictable in April, we do recommend dressing in layers.
-There is a three-layer-rule which always work for Iceland road trip.
-As you will now realize, there is no bad weather, only wrong clothes.
+There is a three-layer rule that always works for Iceland's road trip.
+As you will now realize, there is no bad weather, only the wrong clothes.

 Its function is to keep your skin warm and dry.
 This is the most critical layer of all, I would say.
 The right clothes here will make you feel dry and comfortable at all times during your trip.
 The clothes in this layer have direct contact with your body, so you should go for good quality fabric here.

 Avoid cotton, as it is not breathable and will make your body wet and, thus, cold too.
-The good thermal tops and pants can absorb the moisture and transports it outside the surface.
+Good thermal tops and pants can absorb moisture and transports it outside the surface.
 This way, it keeps your skin dry and warm.
 Do not forget about a pair of good hiking socks!